PGP vs. SecureSend: What’s the Difference?

 Apple users often prefer secure-sharing flows that maintain a simple, native experience across devices.

-Feature & Support Clarity
+Feature & Trust Clarity

 • Works with existing providers: You can use both PGP and SecureSend with Gmail, Outlook, iCloud, Exchange, and IMAP.
 No provider switch is required.